 All of these oats are made from the same ingredient - whole grain oats, the only difference is in how they are processed.
 This means that the nutritional values are the same for all types of oats.

-Rolled oats or "Old fashioned" oats - steamed then lightly pressed
+Rolled oats or old fashioned oats are steamed then lightly pressed.

-Instant oats or quick oats - pre-cooked and pressed very thin
+Instant oats or quick oats are pre-cooked and pressed very thinly.

 Yes, use any low-carb milk that you like in place of water.
 Check the nutrition facts label to make sure that you don't go over your carb budget.
 I've tried this recipe with various nut and seed milks with good success.
-Good choices are unsweetened hemp milk, flax milk, coconut milk, almond milk and macadamia nut milk at 1 gram of carbs per cup.
+Low carb choices are unsweetened hemp milk, flax milk, coconut milk, almond milk and macadamia nut milk at 1 gram of carbs per cup.
+Soy milk is higher in protein and has about 8 grams of carbs.
 Cow's milk has 12 grams of carbs per cup.
 Adding ⅓ cup of cow's milk to this recipe will raise the carb count of this meal to 34 grams of carbs per serving.

 Yes.
 This simple combination is really good as it is, but you can garnish it with your favorite topping.
 Just be mindful of the total carb count.
+Add frozen fruit if you like.
 A ¼ of a sliced banana is an additional 7 grams of carbs, for a total of 32 grams of carbs per serving.
 Nuts, seeds and berries are all good choices.

 Yes.
 A dash of ground cinnamon spice and low-carb monk fruit sweetener won't count towards the carb total.